tc39/notes/meetings/2019-07/july-24.md

 SLN: Whatever the syntax is, we need to generate the code.
 This isn't about async.
 The concern is about having access inside of a script.

-MS: What you have to do right now is dynamic import.
+MLS: What you have to do right now is dynamic import.

 JHD: Yeah, you can do it today with dynamic import, I’m asking for not requiring that asynchronous step.